mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | pk(ns[1])  | E(pk(A), ps[1])                  |
 | pk(ns[0])  |                                  |

-Here pk(X) represents the public key corresponding derived from the node secret X and E(K, S) to represent public-key encryption to the public key K of the path secret S.
+In this table, the value pk(X) represents the public key corresponding derived from the node secret X.  The value E(K, S) represents the public-key encryption of the path secret S to the public key K.

 # Cryptographic Objects